JohnLavender474/Mega-2D-Game-Engine/README.md

 would mean that a different approach should be considered.

-If you look in the code for game entities in [Megaman Maverick](https://github.com/JohnLavender474/Megaman-Maverick), you'll see that components are defined and added to entities from within the `IGameEntity.init` method.
+If you look in the code for game entities in [Megaman Maverick](https://github.com/JohnLavender474/Megaman-Maverick), you'll see that components are defined and added to entities from within the `GameEntity.init` method.
 As said before, we'll go over the lifecyle of entities in the [Engine](#Engine) section, but for now, it suffices to know that the `init` method is only called once when an entity is "first instantied in the game engine": this is separate from when the instance of the class is created, though it aligns close enough that it suffices to think of it in that term for now.
 In other words, the `init` method is (or at least should be) called once and only once for an instance of an entity regardless of how many times it is re-spawned.
 Apologies if that